Central Frequently Asked Questions

 The multi-level facility features climate-controlled waiting rooms with comfortable seats, continuous storefront windows and terrazzo flooring in the upper and lower grand entries; a staffed Customer Care Center; ticket vending machines; a Dunkin' Donuts shop; space for a small retail business such as a newsstand; public restrooms for customers; and a community meeting room for neighborhood and civic groups.

 How can I become familiar with Central?

 WeGo has prepared a variety of public information materials for WeGo riders.
 For example, on the WeGo system map, the floor plan of Central is shown, highlighting the WeGo Customer Care Center (tickets, schedules and information), ticket vending machines, public restrooms, customer waiting rooms and bus bays.

 Riders may enter MCC via the Upper Grand Entry at 5th and Charlotte Avenues or the Lower Grand Entry at 4th and Charlotte Avenues.
 If this is your first time in the building, we encourage you to arrive early and walk around the facility to familiarize yourself with the more than 434,000 square feet of space for Nashville bus riders.

 How will I know where my bus is located in the facility?

 Check the digital signs throughout MCC.
-You also may review the floor plan on the system map and other MCC literature, or ask an MTA representative or supervisor on-site.
+You also may review the floor plan on the system map and other MCC literature, or ask a WeGo representative or supervisor on-site.
 In addition, bus bay numbers are printed on all route schedules.

 MCC is fully accessible to people with disabilities.

-If I ride my bike to Music City Central, is there anywhere to secure it?
+If I ride my bike to Central, is there anywhere to secure it?